| | | | | |

 Instructions

-• Coat the baking sheet with olive oil cooking spray.
+• Roast the portobello mushrooms by preheating the oven to 425 degrees.
+Coat the baking sheet with olive oil cooking spray.

-• Toss the mushrooms in a bowl then drizzle with a tablespoon of olive oil then season with sea salt and freshly cracked pepper, to taste.
+• Toss the mushrooms in a bowl, then drizzle with a tablespoon of olive oil, and season with sea salt and freshly cracked pepper to taste.
+Rub the oil and seasonings evenly over the mushrooms.

 • Place the mushrooms stem side up on the prepared baking sheet.